Culler-Shalen seminorms of fillings of the Whitehead link exterior

 Applying \eqref{eq:normal-form-generators-RVC} to the left-hand side $w_{1}$ and right-hand side $w_{2}$ of the defining relation in \eqref{eq:gr-pres-W} yields

 where

 This shows that $\RVC(W)\subset \C^{3}$ is defined by the equation $f(s,u,c)=0$.

-Let now $\rho\in\RV(\Wpq)$ be a representation which sends the meridian $\mu_{1}$ to a parabolic\footnote{A matrix $A\neq \pm I$ with $|\trace A|=2$.} element, and which has non-abelian image in $\SL_{2}(\C)$.
+Let now $\rho\in\RV(\Wpq)$ be a representation which sends the meridian $\mu_{1}$ to a parabolic element (a matrix $A\neq \pm I$ with $|\trace A|=2$), and which has non-abelian image in $\SL_{2}(\C)$.
 Since $\mu_{1}$ and $\lambda_{1}$ commute, this implies that $\rho(\lambda_{1})$ is either $\pm I$ or also parabolic.
-Following Riley (cf.\ \cite{MR0300267} and \cite{MR0413078}) we call such a representation an $\SL_{2}(\C)$ \emph{p-representation}, or short \emph{p-rep}\footnote{Note that Riley used the name p-rep for $\PSL_{2}(\C)$ representations only, whereas a $\SL_{2}(\C)$ representation which projects to a p-rep was called \emph{sl-rep}, c.f.\ \cite{MR0413078}}.
+Following Riley (cf.\ \cite{MR0300267} and \cite{MR0413078}) we call such a representation an $\SL_{2}(\C)$ \emph{p-representation}, or, for short, \emph{p-rep}.
+(We remark that Riley actually used the name p-rep for $\PSL_{2}(\C)$ representations only, whereas a $\SL_{2}(\C)$ representation which projects to a $\PSL_{2}(\C)$ p-rep was called \emph{sl-rep}, c.f.\ \cite{MR0413078}.)